anshulsoni4/task-web/README.md

 I have made this responsive as said, and used the api's, used load more pagination, all the things according to document provided.

 ## Features

 - I have used react js and tailwind css
 - and i have chosed the loadmore functionality for the same
+- when you click load more button, there are more images loaded in same design

 ## Installation